urql-graphql/urql/docs/architecture.md

 In the diagram we can see that each operation is a signal for our request to start at which point we can expect to receive our results eventually on a callback.
 Once we're not interested in results anymore a special "teardown" signal is issued on the `Client`.
-While we don't see operations outside of the `Client` they're what travel through the "Exchanges" on the `Client`.
+While we don't see operations outside of the `Client`, they're what travel through the "Exchanges" on the `Client`.

 ## The Client and Exchanges